 The ability of the power system to return to its normal or stable conditions after being disturbed is called stability.
 Disturbances of the system may be of various types like sudden changes of load, the sudden short circuit between line and ground, line-to-line fault, all three line faults, switching, etc.

-The stability of the system mainly depends on the behavior of the synchronous machines after a disturbance.
+The stability of the system mainly depends on the behaviour of the synchronous machines after a disturbance.
 The stability of the power system is mainly divided into two types depending upon the magnitude of disturbances

 - Steady state stability